newbeetoveteran/newbeetoveteran/README.md

 ## 🧠 About Me

-- 🌱 Currently learning Python
+- Building a solid foundation in Python
-- 🧠 Practicing Data Structures
+- Practicing Data Structures to improve problem-solving
-- 💻 Interested in Software Development
+- Focused on writing clean, maintainable code
-- 🎯 Goal: Become a Professional Developer
+- Prioritizing depth of knowledge over quick outcomes
 ---

 ## ⚡ Tech Stack